saadpasta/react-blog-github/README.md

-## 🤝Contributing
+## 🤝 Contributing

 Any idea on how we can make this more awesome ?
 [Open a new issue](https://github.com/saadpasta/react-blog-github/issues)!
 We need all the help we can get to make this project awesome!